tarantool/crud/README.md

 #### Manual install

-To try `crud` in your application, you may install it manually fron web with `tt rocks` rock management tool.
+To try `crud` in your application, you may install it manually from web with `tt rocks` rock management tool.

 ```bash